RaphaelKMandel/chronicles-of-vimia/README.md

 2. Text objects (iw, aw, ap) and associated spawners
 3. More than one falling buffer at a time
 4. Better graphics, effects, etc...
+5. A larger library of buffer spawners to teach certain chords/patterns
+6. Adding new spawners as score increases